Chinese Taipei Olympic Committee

-The Chinese Taipei Olympic Committee (中華奧林匹克委員會; IOC code TPE) is the National Olympic Committee representing the Republic of China.
+The Chinese Taipei Olympic Committee (CTOC; 中華奧林匹克委員會; IOC code TPE) is the National Olympic Committee representing the Republic of China.

 History

+This Olympic committee had its origins as "Chinese National Olympic Committee" (中國奧林匹克委員會) which was created in the late Qing dynasty to represent China's interests in Olympic Games activities.
 The China National Amateur Athletic Federation (中華業餘運動聯合會) was established on 3 April 1922.
 Later that year, the International Olympic Committee recognized the federation as the Chinese Olympic Committee (中國奧林匹克委員會).
-Wang Cheng-ting, the president of the committee, was elected a member of the International Olympic Committee during the IOC Sessions, which were held in Paris, France.
+As Taiwan was part of colonial Japan, Taiwanese athletes were represented by the Japanese Olympic Committee.

 The China National Amateur Athletic Federation was reorganized on 24 August 1924 in Shanghai; the name of the federation remained the same in English but not in Chinese.
 The federation attended the opening ceremony of the 1924 Summer Olympics in Paris, but did not attend the events; no athletes were sent to attend the 1928 Summer Olympics in Amsterdam.
 During the 1932 Summer Olympics, held in Los Angeles, the federation used the name "China" and only one athlete, Liu Changchun, competed in sprinting.

 In the aftermath of the Chinese Civil War, nineteen of the twenty-six members of the federation left the mainland for Taiwan.
-The headquarters of the federation moved from Nanjing to Taipei City and, with the approval of the IOC, the federation was renamed the Chinese Olympic Committee, National Amateur Athletic Federation.
+The headquarters of the federation moved from Nanking to Taipei City and, with the approval of the IOC, the federation was renamed the Chinese Olympic Committee, National Amateur Athletic Federation.
 The first Olympic medalist in the country's history was Taiwanese athlete Yang Chuan-kwang during the 1960 Summer Olympics.